opentelekomcloud/docs-next/docs/blueprints/by-use-case/devops/self-hosting-github-runners-on-cce.md

 ## Configure Runner Deployments

 A **RunnerDeployment** is a Kubernetes custom resource that automates the management of GitHub Actions runners.
 An important part of this configuration is defining the runner's **scope**, which dictates which workflows are permitted to use it.
 This ensures that runners are available exactly where they are needed. **Organization-level runners** create a centralized, shared pool of runners available to all repositories within your GitHub organization.
-In contrast, **repository-level runners** are dedicated to a single, specific repository.
+In contrast, **Repository-level runners** are dedicated to a single, specific repository.
 This provides strong isolation and is the ideal choice for projects with specialized needs, such as unique software requirements or access to sensitive credentials, providing a secure and controlled environment for specific jobs.

 Create a YAML file to declare a **RunnerDeployment** for your desired scope (repository or organization).